microsoft/pxt-calliope/docs/examples/turtle-spiral.md

 # Turtle Spiral

-The turtle goes to the center back and forth.
+A turtle that spirals into the center of the display and back out again.

 ```blocks
 let index = 0